inverno-io/inverno-mods/inverno-http-client/README.md

 framesSink.tryEmitComplete();
 ```

-Likewise, a message publisher can be specfied to send messages composed of multiple frames.
+Likewise, a message publisher can be specified to send messages composed of multiple frames.
 Frames and messages publisher are exclusive, only one of them can be specified.

 ```java
 Sinks.Many<List<String>> messagesSink = Sinks.many().unicast().onBackpressureBuffer();